-We have been desperately trying to figure out how to describe our good friend, Kristina O’Neill, a former colleague and Executive Editor of Harper’s Bazaar.
-Our best?
+I have been desperately trying to figure out how to describe my good friend, Kristina O’Neill, a former colleague and editor of the WSJ. magazine.
+My best?
 She is very much like Jo in Little Women.
-Kristina is one of the most authentic women in fashion we know.
-She is enthusiastic, completely lacking in pretense (a feat in itself when it comes to fashion), hard-working, and glamorous without really realizing so.
-She is a working mother with a gorgeous daughter and adorable husband.
+Kristina is one of the most authentic women in fashion I know.
+Enthusiastic, completely lacking in pretense (a feat in itself when it comes to fashion), hard-working, and glamorous without really realizing so.
+Kristina is a working mother with a gorgeous daughter and adorable husband.

-We have watched her grow into her position over the years and are proud and not at all surprised at what she has accomplished.
-Despite her hectic schedule, she was happy to answer our extensive questionnaire.
-Of course, so were we….
+I have watched her grow into her position over the years and am proud and not at all surprised at what she has accomplished.
+Despite her hectic schedule, she was happy to answer my extensive questionnaire.
+Of course, so am I….

 Current Uniform: Black, black, and more black.
 I am making a real effort to pull myself together more, and black seems to be the easiest route.
 That means I’m mixing all my shades and textures, so a typical outfit is my thick linen Alexander Wang jacket with an ankle-length Zero dress, Uniqlo heat-tech tights, and my suede Burberry wedges from last winter.
 I bought a pair of Celine tuxedo pants with a satin cummerbund that I love wearing with a white T-shirt, my Rick Owens motorcycle jacket, and my Michael Kors Mongolian vest.
 I am not precious about my clothes, and the more push-pull in an outfit the better.
 I am STILL rocking my Balmain fringe boots from a few years back—those are going to be hard to retire.
 I’ve also been wearing red lipstick morning, noon, and night.